 - Indulge in delicious chocolate at Franschhoek’s own chocolatier

-- Children and the young at heart will love the Franschhoek Motor Museum at L’Omarins wine estate
+- Or visit the excellent Franschhoek Motor Museum at L’Omarins wine estate

 - Take a tour of the amazing gardens at Babylonstoren followed by a delicious lunch at Babel and some wine-tasting

-- Visit Boschendal Cape Dutch homestead & wine estate at the foot of Helshoogte Pass
+- Alternatively visit Boschendal Cape Dutch homestead & wine estate at the foot of Helshoogte Pass